HiConfiT/HiConfiT.github.io/docs/hiconfit-core/hiconfit-core.md

 **hiconfit-core** provides a set of Maven-based libraries for High-Performance Knowledge Based Configuration Techniques.

+## Key libraries

+### ca-cdr

+_**ca-cdr**_ is a library for Consistency-based Algorithms for Conflict Detection and Resolution.

+### fma
+fma - a library for Feature Model Testing and Debugging

+### configurator

+a compact knowledge-based configurator supporting Matrix Factorization-based Configuration and Recommendation

-## What hiconfit-core provide
+## All libarreis of hiconfit-core

-It is organized in 11 following Maven libraries:
+**hiconfit-core** is organized in 11 following Maven libraries:

 | *library*                                       | *description*                            |
 |:----------------------------------------------|:------------------------------------------|